Toxikuu/Meth/README.md

 ## Compatibility
 This program is not compatible with windows.
 It was made for my personal use on linux, and as such, was only tested on my personal setup.
-It may or may not work for you, but it's not a complicated program.
+It may or may not work for you, but it's not a complicated program, so configuring it to work on your machine should be fairly trivial.

 ## Installation
 Installation commands: